dennisXZX/web-developer-notes/Knockout.md

 #### Observable array only tracks which objects are in the array, not their state

 ```
-// notice the object in the observable array is just plain object, not observable.
+// notice the object in the observable array is just plain objects, not observables.
 Therefore, any change to these objects will not be notified to the observable array.
-The observable array is notified when any object is added to it or gremoved from it.
+// The observable array is only notified when any object is added or removed from it.
 this.products = ko.observableArray([
 	{ model: 'Taylor', price: 134 },
 	{ model: 'King', price: 234 },